marco-diomedi-ey/AI-Academy-Project/rag_flow/eu_ai_act_docs/data documentation.md

 #### Duration
 <!-- scope: periscope -->
 <!-- info: Specify the duration for which this dataset can be retained: -->
-FAISS indices retained as long as relevant for project; outputs retained per project policy.
+FAISS indices retained as long as relevant for project; Qdrant database managed per configuration; outputs retained per project policy.

 #### Reasons for Duration
 <!-- scope: periscope -->